timuroeztuerk/scientific-classifier/README.md

 # scientific-classifier

-A script that uses a local LLM to classify bi and trigrams as "scientific" or "not scientific".
-It reads terms from a TSV file, deduplicates them, and appends classification results to a CSV file.
+A script that uses local/cloud LLM to classify bi and trigrams as "scientific" or "not scientific".
+It reads terms from a txt file, deduplicates them, and appends classification results to a CSV file.

 ## Install
 You will need a normal python environment with ollama installed from pip.
 I used mistral, but you can opt with any.